 Have you noticed the temple nestled in lush greeneries, seen from the Acropolis in the picture above?
 Well, that’s the Temple of Hephaestus, located on the site of the Ancient Agora, by the way, my favorite archeological site in Athens.
 It’s located about half a mile north of the Acropolis and on the way you can pay the Roman Agora as well as Hadrian’s library a visit.

-The Ancient Agora is the best-known of the ancient Greek agoras: commercial sites, places of assemblies and spots for local gatherings.
+The Ancient Agora is the best-known of the ancient Greek agoras.
+Those were commercial sites, places of assemblies, and spots for local gatherings.

 At the Roman Agora that I mentioned above, you can actually still trace the remnants of the hawker houses and shops.